Nike Launches New Plus-Size Line To Include More Body Types

 “The faces of the new line include bloggers Grace Victory and Danielle Vanier, models Paloma Elsesser and Naomi Shimada and US track and field athlete Amanda Bingson.”

-Daily Mail also brings attention to the fact Nike only recently started featuring plus models in its campaigns as it expands to sizes past XL.
+The Daily Mail also brings attention to the fact that Nike only recently started featuring plus models in its campaigns as it expands to sizes past XL.

 “Until last year – when the company’s sports bra campaign featured Elsesser and yoga instructor Claire Fountain – ads for the brand have typically featured ‘straight’-sized models.”